 Regarding a psychological injury, an adjustment disorder is not considered a recognised psychological illness.
 Most of the time, you will need to satisfy that you have PTSD from the motor vehicle accident to prove that your injury is non-minor.

 If you disagree with the insurance companies’ decision, you should immediately contact an accredited specialist in personal injury law.

 You will need to make an application to the Personal Injury Commission.

 4. Make sure your general practitioner records all your injuries and problems from the motor vehicle accident.

 Often hospitals and doctors concentrate on the most significant injury at the time of presentation and ignore or play down any other aches and pains you may have.
-Minor injuries can sometimes get worse, and if they are not reported early, this can cause problems later on in a claim.
-If, for example, you sustained a neck injury in a car accident and also have a little niggling injury to your shoulder, but your GP does not record the shoulder injury, the insurer will say that you never sustained an injury to your shoulder in the accident.
+Minor injuries can sometimes get worse, and if your doctor does not record them, this can cause problems later in a claim.
+For example, you sustained a neck injury in a car accident.
+You also have a slight niggling injury to your shoulder, but your GP does not record the shoulder injury.
+The insurer will say that you never sustained an injury to your shoulder in the accident.
 Unless it is recorded in your general practitioner’s notes within days of the accident, this can be a problem.

-You should make sure as soon as possible that your GP records in the clinical notes, all injuries, niggles, aches, and pains in all areas of your body which you have from the car accident.
+You should make sure as soon as possible that your GP records in the clinical notes all injuries, niggles, aches, and pains in all areas of your body that you have from the car accident.
 This can be recorded in your general practitioners’ notes, physiotherapy notes, hospital records, or any medical professional you consult due to your injuries.

-The first place the insurance company or court will look to confirm what injury you have sustained in an accident is your hospital, general practitioner, or physiotherapist records.
+The insurance company or court will first look to confirm what injury you have sustained in an accident is your hospital, general practitioner, or physiotherapist records.
 If those records don’t record the location of the complaint of pain, this may cause problems in your claim.